 Holidays are often stressful for seniors with Alzheimer’s

 Holidays bring a flurry of activity, changes in daily routine, conversations with extended family, and participation in annual traditions.
-For seniors with Alzheimer’s or dementia, this can be stressful.
+For seniors with Alzheimer’s disease or dementia, this can be stressful.

 To help your older adult have a happy holiday season and to reduce your own stress, scale things back and modify traditional activities so they’ll feel calm, safe, and included.